 Ladakh – India's little Tibet

-Hidden over high passes in an arid, largely treeless rain shadow, Ladakh is classic Trans Himalayan scenery: huge khaki-coloured valleys and harsh rock walls brought alive by the occasional splash of irrigated green.
+Hidden over high passes in an arid, largely treeless rain shadow, Ladakh is classic Trans Himalayan scenery: huge khaki-colored valleys and harsh rock walls brought alive by the occasional splash of irrigated green.
 Traditional Tibetan Buddhist culture remains intact here, with spectacularly located monasteries that burst into life during medieval masked dance festivals that have changed little in 500 years.
-For travellers there's a bit of everything – epic treks, sparkling high-altitude mountain lakes and a well developed backpacker infrastructure based around the capital, Leh.
+Travelers should expect epic treks, sparkling high-altitude mountain lakes, and a well developed infrastructure with inexpensive guesthouses around the capital, Leh.

-Suggested itinerary Hire a jeep or an Enfield motorbike and drive out to ancient Hemis, Lamayuru and Thikse monasteries, taking a side trip to the turquoise lake of Pangong Tso bordering Tibet; afterwards, do a five-day homestay trek through the Markha Valley.
+Suggested itinerary: Hire a jeep or an Enfield motorbike and drive out to ancient Hemis, Lamayuru and Thiksey monasteries, taking a side trip to the turquoise lake of Pangong Tso bordering Tibet; afterwards, do a five-day homestay trek through the Markha Valley.

-Off the beaten track alternative Spiti, in neighbouring Himachal Pradesh, has the same dramatic mountain scenery and monasteries but without the crowds.
-Trek from village to village with local NGO Ecosphere and overnight at the incredible monasteries of Dhankar and Tabo.
+Off the beaten track alternative: Spiti, in neighboring Himachal Pradesh, has the same dramatic mountain scenery and monasteries but without the crowds.
+Trek from village to village with a local organization and overnight at the incredible monasteries of Dhankar and Tabo.

 Tibet – roof of the world

-Suggested itinerary Join a requisite tour for the ten-day overland trip from Lhasa to Kathmandu, stopping at the incredible multistorey stupa (structure containing Buddhist relics) at Gyantse and the spectacular medieval monastery at Sakya.
+Suggested itinerary: Join a tour for the seven- to ten-day overland trip from Lhasa to Kathmandu, stopping at the incredible multistory stupa (structure containing Buddhist relics) at Gyantse and the spectacular medieval monastery at Sakya.

-Off the beaten track alternative Complete a rugged three-day trek around Asia's most sacred peak, Mt Kailash, in remote Western Tibet, and then visit the incredible Kashmiri-influenced art of Tsaparang and the Guge Kingdom, hidden deep in the weirdly eroded desert gorges of the Sutlej Valley.
-Freshly paved roads and a new airport outside Ali make the two-week trip much less arduous than just two years ago, though you still have to hire transport and a guide through an agency in Lhasa or Kathmandu.
+Off the beaten track alternative: Complete a rugged three-day trek around Asia's most sacred peak, Mt Kailash, in remote Western Tibet, and then visit the incredible Kashmiri-influenced art of Tsaparang and the Guge Kingdom, hidden deep in the weirdly eroded desert gorges of the Sutlej Valley.
+Paved roads and an airport outside Ali make the two-week trip much less arduous than it used to be, though you still have to hire transport and a guide through an agency in Lhasa or Kathmandu.

 Nepal – a trekker's paradise

 The best way to experience the mountains is on foot, and Himalayan treks just don't get any more spectacular or convenient than in Nepal.
-Follow mountain paths past lines of spinning prayer wheels and charming stone Sherpa or Tamang villages to the foot of jaw-dropping 8000m peaks like Annapurna or Everest, safe in the knowledge that at the end of the day you’re guaranteed a cosy bed and hot dinner.
-There are few better ways to spend a couple of weeks of your life, at a cost of as little as US$25 per day.
+Follow mountain paths past lines of spinning prayer wheels and charming stone Sherpa or Tamang villages to the foot of jaw-dropping 8000m peaks like Annapurna or Everest, safe in the knowledge that at the end of the day you’re guaranteed a cozy bed and hot dinner.
 Add on a visit to the medieval cities of the Kathmandu Valley, once a Himalayan artistic powerhouse.

-Suggested itinerary To trek to Everest Base Camp you need a minimum of 14 days, but we recommend adding on a four day side visit to the stunning mountain lakes of the Gokyo valley.
-Figure in ample time for acclimatisation.
+Suggested itinerary: To trek to Everest Base Camp you need a minimum of 14 days, but we recommend adding on a four day side visit to the stunning mountain lakes of the Gokyo valley.
+Factor in ample time to acclimatize.

-Off the beaten track alternative The 17-day walk around Manaslu is Nepal's latest (and we'd say greatest) teahouse trek (you stay in lodges along the way), or go camping expedition-style on an epic three-week trip to the Dolpo or Kangchenjunga regions.
+Off the beaten track alternative: The 17-day walk around Manaslu is possibly Nepal's greatest teahouse trek (you stay in lodges along the way), or go camping expedition-style on an epic three-week trip to the Dolpo or Kanchenjunga regions.

 Bhutan – the last Shangri-la

-Getting there Fly to Paro from Kathmandu, Delhi or Bangkok, or drive overland from neighbouring India.
+Getting there: Fly to Paro from Delhi or Bangkok, or drive overland from neighboring India.

-Suggested itinerary: Explore the delightful Paro Valley and its iconic Tiger's Nest Hermitage before driving to the little-visited Haa Valley, the tiny capital of Thimphu and the sensual fortress-monastery of Punakha.
-Schedule your visit around one of Bhutan's colourful tsechus (monastic festivals).
+Suggested itinerary: Explore the delightful Paro Valley and its iconic Tiger's Nest Hermitage (Taktshang Goemba) before driving to the little-visited Haa Valley, the tiny capital of Thimphu and the sensual fortress-monastery of Punakha.
+Schedule your visit around one of Bhutan's colorful tsechus (monastic festivals).

-Off the beaten track alternative The tiny Himalayan kingdom of Mustang in Nepal comes with a similarly hefty US$500 permit, though you'll get a chance to explore centuries-old Tibetan architecture and may even gain an audience with the king.
+Off the beaten track alternative: The tiny Himalayan kingdom of Mustang in Nepal also comes with a hefty daily permit cost (US$500 per person), though you'll get a chance to explore centuries-old Tibetan architecture and may even gain an audience with the king.

-This article was published in January 2013 and updated in April 2013.
+This article was first published in January 2013 and last updated in January 2021.